SLICK-model/SLICK_matlab/README.md

 ![SCGL overview](SCGL_nonlinear_correlated_full.png)

 Here, we consider the SCGL equation, which is widely used as a model to study instabilities in spatially evolving flows.
+The forecast ability of the model is demonstrated in the prediction of the dominant flow pattern.